-The Kardashian-Jenner family has come a long way since season 1.
+The Kardashian-Jenner family has come a long way since season 1 of Keeping Up With the Kardashians.

-The premiere of Keeping Up With the Kardashians, which aired on E! in October 2007, introduced fans to the famous family at Kris Jenner and then-husband Caitlyn Jenner’s anniversary party.
+The premiere of the reality series, which aired on E! in October 2007, introduced fans to the famous family at Kris Jenner and then-husband Caitlyn Jenner’s anniversary party.
 The cameras followed antics with Kourtney Kardashian, Kim Kardashian, Khloé Kardashian, Rob Kardashian, Kendall Jenner, Kylie Jenner and Kourtney’s then-boyfriend, Scott Disick, during the pilot.

 As the show’s success continued, the family launched the first spinoff, Kourtney and Khloé Take Miami.
 Spinoffs Kourtney and Kim Take Miami, Khloé and Lamar, Kourtney and Kim Take New York, Kourtney and Khloé Take the Hamptons, Dash Dolls, I Am Cait, Life of Kylie and Flip it Like Disick followed.

 While Caitlyn and Rob didn’t make regular appearances on KUWTK over the years, Kris and her daughters remained full-time cast members until Kourtney said she was taking a break in 2019.
 Ahead of the season 19 premiere in September 2020, the family announced that the 20th season would be their last.